Azure/AzureStack-Tools/CapacityManagement/DashboardGenerator/README.md

 # AzureStack-VolumesPerformanceDashboard-Generator
-This tool is used to generate dashboard jsons showing volumes performance used on Azure Stack Admin portal.
+This tool is used to generate dashboard jsons showing volumes performance used on Azure Stack Hub Admin portal.

 <img src="document/demo.png" />